Nursing - Clinical Nurse Leader (MSN)

 To the Graduate School

-- Completed online University of Louisville Graduate Admissions Application, including an application fee.
+- Completed online University of Louisville Graduate Admissions Application, including a reduced application fee.

-- Applicants who have attended a college or university outside the United States are also required to submit an evaluation of their transcript through World Education Services (WES) or Educational Credential Evaluators (ECE).
+- Applicants who have attended a college or university outside the United States are also required to submit a course by course evaluation of their transcript through World Education Services (WES) or Educational Credential Evaluators (ECE).
 Please note that transcript evaluations can sometimes take several weeks.

 - Two letters of recommendation.
 Within the NursingCAS application, submit names and email addresses of individuals who can speak to your academic and/or professional capabilities and potential.